Clustered License Servers

 Clustering the License Server lets users continue working during failure situations without interrupting their access to critical applications.
 When the active node in a cluster-enabled License Server suffers from hardware failure, failover occurs automatically.
 Resources are available again in a few seconds.

 A typical cluster configuration has, at a minimum, one active and one passive (backup) server.
 When the active server in a cluster fails, the ownership of the resources in the cluster are transferred to the backup (passive) server.
 Typically, users cannot detect when one server in a cluster fails over to another.

 When the active node of a clustered License Server fails, there is no impact on users connected to the Citrix product.
-The product may briefly enter the licensing grace period and an event may be written in the product’s event log.
+The product might briefly enter the licensing grace period and an event might be written in the product’s event log.

 - Vendor daemon port number is 7279

 - Web Services for Licensing port is 8083

 Like most clusters, a private network is used to send heartbeats, commands, and state information between the nodes of the cluster.
 If the connection is interrupted, the nodes try to reconnect by the private network first, then the public network.
 The following diagram illustrates a cluster-enabled licensing deployment:

 Communications in a clustered licensing environment: